 “One of the biggest influences on children’s financial capabilities are their parents,” says Nan Morrison, president and CEO of the Council for Economic Education.
 “Ideally, financial literacy is taught in schools and reinforced at home, just like other subjects.”

-To get informed, Morrison suggests consulting your local library, chamber of commerce or workplace for personal finance programs.
+To get informed, Morrison suggests consulting your local library, chamber of commerce, going online or your workplace for personal finance programs.
 Then incorporate those lessons into everyday situations where your child has an opportunity to make a choice about money.